ajoseph03/abigailjoseph/problem_set_1.md

 ## Observations
 This notebook provides a hands-on approach to understanding basic neural network operations using a popular dataset.
 The usage of `torch` and its functionalities is evident throughout the notebook.

----

-The Table of Contents provides direct links to each section, which can be useful for long README files or for readers who want to jump to a specific section directly.